-Ornamental plants in pots save up space and enhance the beauty of the surrounding.
-Below we mention some of the best ornamental plants for pots!
+Ornamental plants in home and garden beautify the surrounding.
+Below we mention some of the best ornamental plants for Home & Garden!

-Ornamental plants can transform any space; be it indoors or outdoors.
-Growing ornamental plants in a container is ideal if you lack space and also if you want to place the plant indoors.
-Another advantage of growing ornamental plants in pots is that you can relocate the plant as many times as you like.
-Also, come winters, you can move the pot indoors to protect it from cold and frost.
-Here are the best picks for ornamental plants you can grow in pots.
+Ornamental plants can transform any space; be it home or garden, indoors or outdoors.
+Grow ornamental plants in a container if you lack space and also if you want to protect the houseplant come winters in temperature zones.
+Growing ornamental plants in home and garden adds greenery and homey feel to otherwise bleak spaces.
+Here are the best picks for ornamental plants you can grow in Home & Garden.

 First on the list are the ornamental houseplants that you can grow in pots.
 Houseplants have been used for a long time for decorative purposes.
 Below are some of the best ornamental houseplants for containers.

 Also known as mother-in-law’s tongue, it’s one of the most forgiving houseplants on the list.
 It can survive from bright light to any dark corner of the house and is also drought resistant.
 The long lance-shaped foliage is variegated and grows upright anywhere from 6 inches to 8 feet tall.